GoMarck/assembler/README.md

 I manually parsed its assembly instructions and simply simulated the state of its CPU and memory.
 And it has been success.
 ## TODO List
 Based on the features we have implemented, we want to implement these features in the future:
-- Find a favorite C programming specification and follow it.
+- ~~Find a favorite C style guide and follow it.~~
-- We need a story folder to place some design documents.
+- ~~We need a story folder to place some design documents.~~
+- Find a C ut framework to test the codes.
 - Refactor the project to make the hierarchy more reasonable.
 - Implement an instruction set string parsing state machine.
 - Implement SRAM cache function.